 Cyclo-cross (CX) bikes – are somewhere between hybrid and road bikes, meant for aggressive riding on off-road trails.
 The geometry features the best aspects from road bikes.

 #2: PRICE: How much should I pay for my road bike?

 Too many people purchase bikes with only the price in mind.
 We, however, believe that’s not the way to do it.

 - Trainers – $1,000 – $2,500.
 These road bikes have typically mid- to high-level components which are more expensive but last longer and offer much better performance.
 Bike frames in this range are made from lightweight aluminum or in the higher end – carbon.

-We make these suggestions because we have seen too many people buy bikes in the wrong price bracket.
+We make these suggestions in this road bicycle buying guide because we have seen too many people buy bikes in the wrong price bracket.
 Buying too cheap of a road bike can cost you a fortune when trying to fix and maintain it, and possibly ride poorly.
-Where buying something top end may give you the best performance, but if you are just starting out you might not care anyway.
+When buying something top end may give you the best performance, but if you are just starting out you might not care anyway.

 #3 – Pick the right components